cairo-book/cairo-book/src/ch03-01-what-is-ownership.md

 of Chapter 3.
-The types covered previously are of a known size, can be quickly and trivially copied to make a new, independent instance if another part of code needs to use the same value in a different scope, and can easily be dropped when they're no longuer used.
+The types covered previously are of a known size, can be quickly and trivially copied to make a new, independent instance if another part of code needs to use the same value in a different scope, and can easily be dropped when they're no longer used.
 But we want to look at data whose size is unknown at compile time and can't be trivially copied: the `Array` type.

 In Cairo, each memory cell can only be written to once.
 Arrays are represented in memory by